astropy/photutils/docs/photutils/detection.rst

 Photutils also includes a :func:`~photutils.detection.find_peaks` function to find local peaks in an image that are above a specified threshold value.
-Peaks are the local maxima above a specified threshold that separated by a a specified minimum number of pixels.
+Peaks are the local maxima above a specified threshold that separated by a specified minimum number of pixels.
 The return pixel coordinates are always integer (i.e., no centroiding is performed, only the peak pixel is identified).
 :func:`~photutils.detection.find_peaks` also supports a number of